Hello best life seekers!

-The meditation technique to get us out of our pain is relatively simple but, like anything, takes some practice to get good at:
+The meditation technique to get us out of our pain is relatively simple and quick but, like anything, takes some practice to get good at:

 When you realize you’re upset – whether you’re angry, hurt, anxious, bored or whatever – stop the train of thought you’re on.
 Do this by identifying the emotion you’re feeling instead of focusing on the situation that caused this pain and rehashing it in your mind.
 Maybe you’re full of anger or rage, guilt or anxiety.
 Acknowledge the emotion and what you are experiencing.
 Like, “I’m so angry I could throw my TV out the window.”
 Fine.
 That’s how you feel.
 Now then, focus on where in your body you actually feel this emotion.
 Maybe the anger or anxiety is a burning in your stomach or your boredom is a vague sensation in your head area or your sorrow is a deep pressure in your chest or the stress is a tightness in your shoulders.
 Find where in your body you feel this emotion.

 Rather than try to run away, look for the physical symptoms of your pain.
 Turn your awareness there.
 Don’t replay the scenario that caused it – the “he said…” or “she did…” or “why did…” or “how could…” or “they should have…” Instead, feel the physical sensation.
 Breathe through it.
 Sit with it as long as you can.
 Be compassionate to yourself, not judging it as good or bad but not beating yourself up either if you think how awful it feels.

 This is called facing yourself and it takes great courage.
 It is knowing yourself and your feelings and having the kindness to allow these emotions to happen.
 Most people will run from this practice.
 We switch on the TV, take a drink, look for others to save us from our pain, lash out, blame or internalize.
 Leaving things ignored trains our mind to respond the same way next time and allows the emotions and habits to brew, fester and strengthen.